Tzelalis/MovieFlix/README.md

      - Pull to refresh implementation

 ### Optional
-  1. Skeleton loader with placeholder (only from Home Screen, Movie Details Screen use generic loading UI)
+  1. Skeleton loader with placeholder (only to Home Screen, Movie Details Screen use generic loading UI)
       - Placeholder is fork from accompanist with some changes to avoid recompositions
   3. Offline Mode (Partial Implementation): Implementing offline mode with multiple genres, popular, and favorites lists necessitates a complex database structure.
 Only a small part for popular movies has been implemented so far.